 In articulatory phonetics, sounds are divided into three different categories:

-Vowels are phones which are normally voiced and longer and louder than consonants.
+Vowels are phones that are normally voiced and longer and louder than consonants.

 Consonants are produced by blocking the airflow.
 They can either be voiced or unvoiced.

-Semivowels like [y], or [w] are in between vowels and consonants, they are usually voiced but shorter and less syllabic than vowels.
+Semivowels, like [y] or [w], are in between vowels and consonants; they are usually voiced but shorter and less syllabic than vowels.

 Vowels

-The sound of a vowel is characterized by the position of the articulators, namely glottis, pharynx, velum, lips and tongue.
-For vowels, the vocal tract is open which means that the airflow is not obstructed.
+The sound of a vowel is characterized by the position of the articulators, namely the glottis, pharynx, velum, lips, and tongue.
+For vowels, the vocal tract is open, which means that the airflow is not obstructed.